 Mei Mei describes the staff and instructors at Brighton College as helpful and friendly, always doing their best to meet individual needs of all students.
 She also indicates that the college provided her with relevant skills and knowledge to meet current labour market demands.
 “Thank you Brighton College!
 You made my life much easier!”

 Prior to immigrating to Canada in 2010, Jayantha was a Mechanical Engineer with more than 27 years of experience, including as a Managing Director.
 His sole reason for coming to Canada was to give his children exposure to the Canadian culture.
 His job search turned out be a challenging task, having sent out more than 400 resumes.
 A friend of Jayantha suggested he gain Canadian credentials and recommended that he seek information on the AutoCAD Drafting and Design Specialist program at Brighton College.

 He eventually enrolled in the program.
 He states “superb” as the one word to describe his experience, noting the friendliness and helpfulness of both the staff and the instructors.
 He also acknowledges the friendships he built with his classmates.
 Brighton College provided a “home atmosphere”.

 Arriving in Vancouver in 2001, Alwin accepted a retail position at a 7-Eleven.
-Following the decision to return to the profession in which he once worked as a Civil Engineer, he happily accepted an offer to attend the Civil Infrastructure Design and Drafting program at Brighton College.
+Following the decision to return to the profession in which he once worked as a Civil Engineer, he happily accepted an offer to attend the Civil Infrastructure Design Technology program at Brighton College.
 Alwin stated that Brighton has instructors who are dedicated to student success, along with a supportive team of staff who are accommodating and helpful.
 He further commented that the program delivered relevant and up-to date curriculum and provided him with the valuable experience of a work experience term.